reid@virtueconsultants.com

 Instagram: 128 followers

-Reid Blackman - Former philosophy professor turned AI ethics advisor to government and business.
-Focuses on moving beyond superficial AI/ethics headlines toward deeper, more actionable reasoning and governance con...
+Reid Blackman - A former philosophy professor turned AI ethics advisor to government and business; he emphasizes going deeper than clickbait headlines about technology and ethics.

 Try us risk free with a FREE 3 days trial.